Brendonovich/swift-rs/README.md

 ### SRData

-A wrapper type for `SRArray<T>` designed for storing `u8`s, essentially just a byte buffer.
+A wrapper type for `SRArray<T>` designed for storing `u8`s - essentially just a byte buffer.

-### Tighter Memory Control with autoreleasepool
+### Tighter Memory Control with `autoreleasepool!`

 If you've come to Swift from an Objective-C background, you likely know the utility of `@autoreleasepool` blocks.
-`swift_rs` has your back on this too, just wrap your block of code with a `autoreleasepool!`, and that block of code now executes with its own autorelease pool!
+`swift-rs` has your back on this too, just wrap your block of code with a `autoreleasepool!`, and that block of code now executes with its own autorelease pool!

 ```rust
 use swift_rs::autoreleasepool;